Leave us your details and we’ll be in touch as soon as possible to show you how Goodlord can help your lettings business.

 This guide outlines the key pieces of legislation from across the UK that your agency needs to familiarise itself with help it stay compliant, avoid hefty fines, and make sure your tenants and landlords receive the best possible service.

-Plus it outlines the legislation on the horizon in the UK that may agents and landlords will need to start to consider and prepare for - such as the Renters' Reform Bill, now confirmed in the Queen's Speech 2022, which will have far reaching impact on the industry.
+Plus it outlines the legislation on the horizon in the UK that may agents and landlords will need to start to consider and prepare for - such as changing EPC ratings and the Renters (Reform) Bill.

 The information found in this page is intended as a guide only and does not constitute legal advice.
 For more details about your legal obligations as a letting agent or landlord operating in the private rented sector, visit gov.uk.